DavidRisch/crossing_consoles/doc/doxygen/markdown/game_player_controls.md

 * `Y` Show every player's score, health, package loss and ping in-game.
 * `X` Display detailed statistics of your connection.
-* `C` Enable a simulated bad connection and see the NACKs and package loss rising.
+* `C` Enable a simulated bad connection and see the NACKs and package loss rise.

 ### Items